wikimedia-gadgets/mock-mediawiki/README.md

 Jest exposes globally most browser-only globals available via jsdom.
 So if your gadget code includes references to `HTMLSpanElement` or `XMLDocument` et al, they'll just work!

-Use of mw.Api for making API calls from JSDOM has only been verified working with Jest.
-For this, ensure that you set a `testURL` property in `jest.config.js` that is on the same domain as the API endpoint URL which can be set as `api = new mw.Api({ ajax: { url: '<APIURL>' } })`.

 ### Use with other test runners

 Other test runners don't usually have JSDOM integrated.
 You need to install jsdom separately (`npm i -D jsdom`) and then include the following in your test files: